igemsoftware2020/IISER-Pune-India/Peptides_against_Malaria/README.md

 To understand effective binding, we analyse the number of intermolecular Hydrogen bonds between the Protein and the peptide.
 This entails the analysis of hbonds over each snapshot of the MD simulation to determine which residues and specifically which atom in these residues of the peptide inhibitor form hydrogen bonds with the protein.
 We also aim to determine the relative abundance of Hydrogen bonds formed over the entire simulation period.

-To perform these calculations, I wrote a script that functions on top of [Chimera](https://www.cgl.ucsf.edu/chimera/).
+To perform these calculations, I wrote a script that functions on build over [UCSF Chimera](https://www.cgl.ucsf.edu/chimera/).

 ### Computing the Hydrogen Bond Profile